BryanJames16/BryanJames16/README.md

 ### :man_technologist: About Me

 Hi! :hand: My name is **Bryan James** from Rizal, Philippines.
-Currently working at Globe Telecom, Inc. as a Platform Engineer :computer:.
+Currently working at Globe Telecom, Inc. as a Platform Engineer 💻.

 With 5 years in tech field and leader in IT operations, I often find myself in communities 🏢, blog posts 📜, and tech forums 💻 continuously burning my enthusiasm with new and relevant technologies!
 I am passionate with anything about technology, especially with anything regarding cloud native ☁, DevOps 🚢, and observability 🔭.